DataDog/integrations-core/ecs_fargate/README.md

 As noted there, Fargate tasks also report metrics in this way:

-> The metrics made available will depend on the launch type of the tasks and services in your clusters.
+> The metrics made available will depend on the launch type of the tasks and services in your clusters or batch jobs.
 If you are using the Fargate launch type for your services then CPU and memory utilization metrics are provided to assist in the monitoring of your services.

 Since this method does not use the Datadog Agent, you need to configure the AWS integration by checking **ECS** on the integration tile.
 Then, Datadog pulls these CloudWatch metrics (namespaced `aws.ecs.*` in Datadog) on your behalf.
 See the [Data Collected][17] section of the documentation.